simonihmig/responsive-image/README.md

 ## Advanced Usage

-The addons provides a service and a helper for more advances usages if required.
+The addon provides a service and a helper for more advances usages if required.
 You can also build addons that hook into the image precessing pipeline.
 This is described in detail in the [Advanced Usage documentation](docs/ADVANCED.md).

 Contributing